Mental Health Facilities Pomona, CA

 Pacific Clinics Bonita Family Services

-Pacific Clinics Bonita Family Services is a mental health clinic in Pomona, California, located at 790 East Bonita Avenue, 91767.
-Pacific Clinics Bonita Family Services offers outpatient treatment.
-Pacific Clinics Bonita Family Services provides trauma therapy, individual psychotherapy and psychotropic medication to young adults and children / adolescents.
-Pacific Clinics Bonita Family Services also supports LGBT, people with trauma and people with PTSD.
-Some other services provided by Pacific Clinics Bonita Family Services include suicide prevention services, family psychoeducation and vocational rehabilitation services.
+Pacific Clinics Bonita Family Services is a mental health treatment center in Pomona, CA, located at 790 East Bonita Avenue, 91767 zip code area.
+Pacific Clinics Bonita Family Services provides outpatient treatment.
+Pacific Clinics Bonita Family Services offers cognitive behavioral therapy, couples/family therapy and psychotropic medication to young adults and children / adolescents.
+Pacific Clinics Bonita Family Services also supports LGBT, transitional age young adults and children/adolescents with serious emotional disturbance.
+Additional services at Pacific Clinics Bonita Family Services consist of family psychoeducation, housing services and vocational rehabilitation services.

 Learn More